When a Commercial Debtor Refuses to Communicate

 Strategies for a non-responsive Commercial Debtor

 There are two basic strategies for non-responsive debtors depending on the amount owed.
 On larger balance accounts it pays to do a little research to get a better idea why the debtor is avoiding you.
-A credit bureau (providing you have a credit waiver), PPSA search and other low cost searches can reveal a debtor???s true financial picture.
+A credit bureau (providing you have a credit waiver), PPSA search and other low cost searches can reveal a debtor's true financial picture.
 It is also worthwhile to make a few calls to other suppliers the debtor uses and see if they are experiencing the same difficulties with getting paid.

 With a little research it usually becomes obvious if you need to immediately ramp up collection efforts to get paid.
 When a company is going down, it is the first creditors who press for payment that will get paid.
 Issuing a final demand for payment lets the debtor know your patience has run out.
 If the company persists in ignoring you, then the account should be immediately placed for collection.

 The best strategy for small balance accounts is to immediately issue a final demand for payment with a drop dead deadline.
-If you don???t follow through with your ultimatum, the debtor will never take you seriously.
+If you don't follow through with your ultimatum, the debtor will never take you seriously.

 It is better to get X% of something than 100% of nothing

-Unfortunately, many companies are hesitant to list an account with a collection agency because they don???t want to pay any commissions.
+Unfortunately, many companies are hesitant to list an account with a collection agency because they don't want to pay any commissions.
 They continue to let the debtors play the stall game and when it is far too late, they list the account for collection.
 By that time the debtor company has been picked clean and the remaining creditors end up with a 100% write off.
 A cardinal rule in accounts receivable is it is better to get X% of something than 100% of nothing.